forwardsoftware/react-native-toolbox/README.md

   -h, --help             Show CLI help.

 DESCRIPTION
-  generate app splashscreen for react-native-splash-screen Generate app splashscreen using FILE as base to be used with crazycodeboy/react-native-splash-screen module.
+  Generate app splashscreens using a file as template.

-  The base splashscreen file should be at least 1242x2208px.
+  The template splashscreen file should be at least 1242x2208px.

 EXAMPLES